Interaction to Next Paint (INP)

 It is highly recommended to measure the Interaction to Next Paint (INP) metric for your website because it is crucial for user experience and SEO.
 You can use it to evaluate your website against competitors and see how much time you need to decrease before you can claim that your website is “responsiveness optimized.”

-It will help improve your SEO once it officially becomes a Core Web Vitals metric, but it is also just an excellent best-practice UX tactic that can improve other KPIs such as conversion rates.
+It will help improve your SEO since it is a necessary Core Web Vitals metric, but it is also just an excellent best-practice UX tactic that can improve other KPIs such as conversion rates.

 Suppose you don’t have the resources or time to optimize your website right now.
 In that case, we suggest starting with the low-hanging fruits like lazy loading of images and videos, pre-caching content, and optimizing the critical rendering path (doing these steps will make a huge difference in responsiveness).

-INP is one of the metrics to track page experience for users.
+INP is one of the core web vitals metrics to track page experience for users.
 Therefore, your website must be optimized for all the Core Web Vitals metrics to improve SERP rankings.
 Read our Core Web Vitals Guide to improve and automate your page experience optimization efforts.

 Interaction to Next Paint (INP) FAQs